Condenser

-A component in the basic refrigeration cycle that ejects or removes heat from the system.
+A condenser is a component in the basic refrigeration cycle that ejects or removes heat from the system.
 The condenser is the hot side of an air conditioner or heat pump.
 Condensers are heat exchangers, and can transfer heat to air or to an intermediate fluid (such as water or an aqueous solution of ethylene glycol) to carry heat to a distant sink, such as ground (earth sink), a body of water, or air (as with cooling towers).
+In order for the condenser to work properly, it must be able to dissipate this heat quickly and efficiently.

 Related Links